 Mosque in Water Village, Asian Islamic architecture, Brunei

-The water villages are very old, the first Europeans to visit it were Magellan’s crew.
-At the time the whole population of Bandar Seri Begawan (not it’s name at the time) lived in the water villages, only the royal family of Brunei lived on land.
-The description Magellan’s crew (Magellan himself was dead by that time) left behind suggest that the villages looked much the same then as they do now, at least outside the houses.
-Inside, most houses have electricity, air conditioning and other modern aminities.
+The water villages are very old, the first Europeans to visit them were Magellan’s crew.
+At the time the whole population of Bandar Seri Begawan (not its name at the time) lived in the water villages, only the royal family of Brunei lived on land.
+The description Magellan’s crew (Magellan himself was dead by that time) left behind suggests that the villages looked much the same then as they do now, at least outside the houses.
+Inside, most houses have electricity, air conditioning, and other modern amenities.

 PHOTO COURTESY OF: Robert Wilson